pfuhrmann/do-chrome-app/README.md

 - Bower
 - Grunt

-Whole app is written using server-side JS (Angular.js), however Node.js (Grunt) comes handy for the development (minification, concatenation, packaging etc.).
+Whole app is written using client-side JS (Angular.js), however Node.js (Grunt) comes handy for the development (minification, concatenation, packaging etc.).

 ## Installation
 Install npm dependencies (this is only for development):